 The year to 31st March 2022 has been another good year for Belford Community group, despite the continued effects of Covid, and the financial position of the group remains strong.

-The team of Trustees has been working to ensure that Belford Community Group is in a stronger and resilient position to face the future with confidence.
+The team of Trustees has been working to ensure that Belford Community Group is in a stronger and more resilient position to face the future with confidence.
 Each of the trustees is important to the group and each provides their own special talents.

 I thank, in particular, Pauline Tucker who has chaired Belford Community Group trustees so ably.
 Pauline has worked tirelessly, often much more than a chair should be doing, to ensure things run smoothly.
 I know that at times it has not been easy with so much going on at BCG during the past 18 months.

-Dave and Val, Treasurer and deputy respectively, have ensured the Groups finances have been in good order.
+Dave and Val, Treasurer and deputy respectively, have ensured the Group’s finances have been in good order.
 Sadly, we say goodbye to them as they move out of the village and onto their next venture.
 They will be greatly missed.

 Big thanks to our wonderful team of volunteers throughout the Community Group activities.
 Without all of the time given by our volunteers there would not be the facilities available to the community and the funds available to support the good causes in the village.